-Other, please specify Agricultural supply chain resilience
+Agricultural supply chain resilience

-Other, please specify Increased reliability of supply chain and ability to operate under various conditions
+Increased reliability of supply chain and ability to operate under various conditions

 McCormick's supply chain includes agricultural products sourced from over 80 countries, many of which are vulnerable to climate change.
 For example, Black Pepper is currently procured from various countries, including Vietnam, Brazil, Indonesia and India.
 In 2017 McCormick launched its Purpose-Led Performance (PLP) strategy, which included the goal of increasing the resilience of 90% of smallholder farmers that grow our iconic herbs and spices (black pepper, cinnamon, oregano, red pepper, vanilla) by 2025.
-Training initiatives for farmers in our agricultural supply chain are underway in Vietnam, Madagascar, India, Indonesia and Turkey and by the end of 2020 had benefited approximately 18,300 farmers (around 52% of our 2025 target).
+Training initiatives for farmers in our agricultural supply chain are underway in Vietnam, Madagascar, India, Indonesia and Turkey and by the end of 2022 had benefited approximately 31,000 farmers (around 89% of our 2025 target).
 Agricultural resilience of our smallholder farmers is key to increased reliability of McCormick's supply chain and ability to operate under various conditions.